railduino/zeroconf-lookup/README.md

 The extension is available for production from
 <https://addons.mozilla.org/en-US/firefox/addon/railduino-zeroconf-lookup/>
 and has been approved by the Firefox add-ons Team.
-It can also been installed in debugging mode from the Git repository.
+It can also be installed in debugging mode from the Git repository.
 See
 <https://developer.mozilla.org/en-US/Add-ons/WebExtensions/WebExtensions_and_the_Add-on_ID#Basic_workflow_with_no_add-on_ID>
 for an explanation how to install.
 The Firefox directory within the